Callisto (moon): Surface features

 The ancient surface of Callisto is one of the most heavily cratered in the Solar System.
 In fact, the crater density is close to saturation: any new crater will tend to erase an older one.
-The large-scale geology is relatively simple; there are no large mountains on Callisto, volcanoes or other endogenic tectonic features.
+The large-scale geology is relatively simple; on Callisto there are no large mountains, volcanoes or other endogenic tectonic features.
 The impact craters and multi-ring structures—together with associated fractures, scarps and deposits—are the only large features to be found on the surface.

 Callisto's surface can be divided into several geologically different parts: cratered plains, light plains, bright and dark smooth plains, and various units associated with particular multi-ring structures and impact craters.
-The cratered plains constitute most of the surface area and represent the ancient lithosphere, a mixture of ice and rocky material.
+The cratered plains make up most of the surface area and represent the ancient lithosphere, a mixture of ice and rocky material.
 The light plains include bright impact craters like Burr and Lofn, as well as the effaced remnants of old large craters called palimpsests, the central parts of multi-ring structures, and isolated patches in the cratered plains.
 These light plains are thought to be icy impact deposits.
-The bright, smooth plains constitute a small fraction of Callisto's surface and are found in the ridge and trough zones of the Valhalla and Asgard formations and as isolated spots in the cratered plains.
+The bright, smooth plains make up a small fraction of Callisto's surface and are found in the ridge and trough zones of the Valhalla and Asgard formations and as isolated spots in the cratered plains.
 They were thought to be connected with endogenic activity, but the high-resolution Galileo images showed that the bright, smooth plains correlate with heavily fractured and knobby terrain and do not show any signs of resurfacing.
 The Galileo images also revealed small, dark, smooth areas with overall coverage less than 10,000 km2, which appear to embay the surrounding terrain.
 They are possible cryovolcanic deposits.
 Both the light and the various smooth plains are somewhat younger and less cratered than the background cratered plains.

 Impact crater diameters seen range from 0.1 km—a limit defined by the imaging resolution—to over 100 km, not counting the multi-ring structures.
 Small craters, with diameters less than 5 km, have simple bowl or flat-floored shapes.
 Those 5–40 km across usually have a central peak.
 Larger impact features, with diameters in the range 25–100 km, have central pits instead of peaks, such as Tindr crater.
 The largest craters with diameters over 60 km can have central domes, which are thought to result from central tectonic uplift after an impact; examples include Doh and Hár craters.
 A small number of very large—more than 100 km in diameter—and bright impact craters show anomalous dome geometry.
 These are unusually shallow and may be a transitional landform to the multi-ring structures, as with the Lofn impact feature.
 Callisto's craters are generally shallower than those on the Moon.